Selling A House in Malaysia: 5 Things That You Need To Pay For!

 selling a house, legal fees, lawyer fees, lawyer fees for buying a house, agent commission, property agent commission, rpgt, real property gains tax

-Now, under normal circumstances, this tax applies to you regardless of your citizenship status, as long as you’ve profited from selling any of your properties in Malaysia.
+This tax applies to you regardless of your citizenship status, as long as you’ve profited from selling any of your properties in Malaysia.

 The government does provide a tax relief if there’s no profit made, or when you make a loss from the sale.